dropzone/dropzone/index.md

 | `thumbnail`       | When the thumbnail has been generated.
 Receives the [**dataUrl**](http://en.wikipedia.org/wiki/Data_URI_scheme) as second parameter.
 | `error`           | An error occured.
 Receives the **errorMessage** as second parameter.
 | `processingfile`  | When a file gets processed (since there is a queue not all files are processed immediately)
-| `uploadprogress`  | Gets called periodically whenever the file upload progress changes.<br />Gets the **progress** parameter as second parameter which is a percentage (0-100).<br />When an upload finishes dropzone *ensures* that uploadprogress will be called with a percentage of 100 *at least* once.<br />Can be called with the same progress multiple times.
+| `uploadprogress`  | Gets called periodically whenever the file upload progress changes.<br />Gets the **progress** parameter as second parameter which is a percentage (0-100) and the **bytesSent** parameter as third which is the number of the bytes that have been sent to the server.<br />When an upload finishes dropzone *ensures* that uploadprogress will be called with a percentage of 100 *at least* once.<br />**Warning:** This function can potentially be called with the same progress multiple times.
 | `sending`         | Called just before the file is sent.
 Gets the xhr object and the [formData](https://developer.mozilla.org/en-US/docs/DOM/XMLHttpRequest/FormData) objects as second and third parameters, so you can modify them (for example to add a CSRF token) or add additional data.
 | `success`         | The file has been uploaded successfully.
 Gets the server response as second argument.
 (This event was called `finished` previously)
 | `complete`        | Called when the upload was either successful or erroneous.